fhrrrzy/tailwind-twitter-clone/README.md

 Responsive too <3

 ### Tech used
-- Tailwindcss
+- Language : HTML, CSS, JS
-- Jquery (my lazyass to write it in vanilla js)
+- Framework : Tailwindcss, Jquery (my lazyass to write it in vanilla js)

 ### Installation